devtron-labs/devtron/developers-guide/PluginIntegrationVariableInfo&Flow.md

 variable -> object from db
 variableData -> object to be sent to ci runner

-if variable.DefaultValue == "" {
+//below checks for setting Value field is only relevant for ref_plugin
+//for inline step it will always end up using user's choice(if value == "" then defaultValue will also be = "", as no defaultValue option in inline ) if variable.Value == "" {
-	//no default value; will use value received from user, as it must be exposed variableData.Value = variable.Value
+	//no value from user; will use default value variableData.Value = variable.DefaultValue
 } else {
-	if variable.IsExposed {
 	variableData.Value = variable.Value
-	} else {
-		variableData.Value = variable.DefaultValue
-	}
 }

 Note - here we are assuming, only validated data is saved in db(that either we will have defaultValue/value in object from db)